 At Renbrook, language arts instruction helps students develop the skills necessary to communicate effectively.
 Language arts includes listening, thinking, speaking, reading, and writing.
 We structure our curriculum and lessons so that our students have authentic experiences in those areas by integrating other subjects, using thematic units, project-based learning, and writing for the real world.

 Language arts lessons are taught within a workshop model.
-This allows for a gradual transfer of responsibility from teacher to student.
-Workshops typically start with a teacher-led, whole-group, systematic instruction lesson of a foundational skill.
-Then, students practice the skill in small groups, partners, and independently.
+This allows for a gradual release of responsibility from teacher to student.
+Workshops typically start with a teacher-led, whole group, systematic lesson of a foundational skill.
+Then, students practice the skill in small groups, with partners, and independently.
 Teachers use formative assessments to set up guided reading and writing groups to provide additional differentiated instruction, support, and feedback.

-Renbrook Lower School teachers foster a love of reading in their students.
+Renbrook Lower School teachers work to foster a love of reading in their students.
 Our students read and discuss a variety of engaging texts that allow them to think critically and make sense of the world around them.
-Our classroom libraries are full of high-quality literature that reflects diverse topics that offer a window into the varied lives of people in communities close to home and far across the globe.
+Our classroom libraries are full of high-quality literature that reflects all Renbrook student and family identities, as well as offering a window into the diverse lives of people in communities close to home and far across the globe.

 - phonological and phonemic awareness